 The last bee craft was inspired by preschool weaving cards.
 You know the ones that encourage young children to weave laces through holes.
 I thought it would be fun to create a DIY version.

 If scrapbook paper is not available, you can use card stock and construction paper.
 To make them sturdy, I would recommend gluing down black construction paper to plain card stock.

 To add a little sparkle, I used white paper with glitter on it.
 It's hard to tell in the photograph, but it add a little shimmer in real life.

 To make the bee's body cut out the shape using thick black paper.
 Then use a hole punch to make holes around the body.

 Attach embroidery floss to the back of the bee using clear tape.
 Begin weaving the thread through the holes to create stripes.

-The image above shows the back of the bee once the weaving is complete.
 Simply use clear plastic tape to hold the ends of the string in place.